 Talk later if need be

 Another aspect of the headhunting process that can make individuals uncomfortable relates to the location they are in when receiving the recruiters call.
-Usually this is in their current work environment and the idea of discussing future work opportunities whilst in their area of employ can be difficult for some.
-The best ways to sidestep these issues is to simply ask the headhunter if it would be possible to swap contact details and speak at a more convenient time and location.
+Usually, this is in their current work environment and the idea of discussing future work opportunities whilst in their area of employment can be difficult for some.
+The best way to sidestep these issues is to simply ask the headhunter if it would be possible to swap contact details and speak at a more convenient time and location.

 On top of alleviating any awkwardness the conversation may have suffered from it also gives the individual the opportunity to go home and research the headhunters’ company and also the opportunity which is to be discussed.
 Rather than be uncomfortable, the individual can now speak from a convenient place and can also prepare examples from their CV which may impress the headhunter.